carerix/Cx-WP-Plugin/README.md

 | `quotes="double\|single"` | Quote style for attributes |

-For example you use a shortcode like this:
+For example you can use a shortcode like this:

 ````
 [cx_application_contact_information container="div" label="yes"